 Title V Block Grant

-The Maternal and Child Health Services Title V Block Grant program acts as a safety-net provider for health care services and essential public health services for women, mothers, infants, children up to age 22, and children with special health care needs and their families.
+The Title V Maternal and Child Health Services Block Grant Program acts as a safety net provider for health care and essential public health services for women, mothers, infants, children up to age 22, and children with special health care needs and their families.
 The program was created as part of the 1935 Social Security Act as a commitment to improving the health and well-being of the country's mothers, children, and families.
 The Health Resources and Services Administration, a federal agency, oversees the Title V Block Grant program at the federal level.
 The Title V Block Grant is managed in Pennsylvania by the

 Bureau of Family Health in the Pennsylvania Department of Health.